 The future of Local Roots NYC is greatly influenced by the needs of our community and producers, and grounded in principles of integrity, innovation, and passion.
 We want to ensure we don’t take short cuts and that we avoid buzzwords and fads.
 Our passionate team consists of New York City residents who are deeply involved in the local food system; from urban farmers to youth food educators, food is what we love.
 We’ve been called the next generation of CSAs and were proud recipients of the 2013 Entrepreneur of the Year Award by New York City for enhancing neighborhoods and local economies.

-If we had to state our mission statement in one sentence, it would be that exploring local food has made our lives happier and better and we hope to share this joy with others.
+If we had to state our mission statement in one sentence, it would be that exploring, cooking, and eating local food has made our lives happier and better and we hope to share this joy with others.